jrandj/java-11/README.md

 1. Note that the format of the --module switch argument is \<module name>/\<main class name>.

-1. The module is compiled into a jar using the below:
+1. The module is compiled into a JAR using the below:
     ```java
     jar --create --file simpleinterest.jar --main-class simpleinterest.SimpleInterestCalculator -C out\simpleinterest
     ```

 1. The above command used 4 switches.
-The --create switch tells the jar tool to create, the --file switch specifies the name of the file, the --main-class switch adds a Main-Class entry in the jar file manifest, and the -C switch makes the jar tool change working directories so that the structure inside the jar file is the same as the structure inside out\simpleinterest.
+The --create switch tells the JAR tool to create, the --file switch specifies the name of the file, the --main-class switch adds a Main-Class entry in the JAR file manifest, and the -C switch makes the JAR tool change working directories so that the structure inside the JAR file is the same as the structure inside out\simpleinterest.

 1. The module can now be run using the below:
     ```java